-Sarah McConville has been teaching in early childhood for over 7 years.
+Sarah McConville has been teaching in early childhood for over 11 years and is currently a CA Mentor teacher.
 She began her career at California State University of Long Beach.
 While she was completing her Bachelors in Child Development, Sarah worked in the toddler room at the Child and Family Center on campus.
 After she graduated, Sarah got a job at a Reggio inspired preschool in Fountain Valley called Hilltop Preschool.
 She was there for 6 years before coming to Community Seedlings.
 Sarah is inspired by the Reggio philosophy as it allows children to expand their minds through hands on experiences based on their individual interests.

 Dana Simler brings over ten years of teaching Pre-K and co-directing experience to Community Roots Academy.
 Along with her passion and devotion to early childhood education, Dana has a Bachelor of Arts in English with a dual depth in Cultural Diversity and Arts and Letters.
 She is a long time resident of San Clemente where she resides with her husband and two boys, Owen and Milo.
 Dana is committed to our program here at Community Seedlings Preschool where she claims “everyday has endless potential and the possibilities for learning are around every corner.”